 Upon receipt of the signed orders by the Court, the party is to complete a Receipt and Acknowledgement of Order for the Deposit of Money into the Blocked Account (Mandatory Judicial Council Form MC-356) and submit that form to the federally insured financial institution.
 A bank officer must sign the MC-356.

-Note: Blocked accounts must be set up in California (PC 3413(a)) where the court retains jurisdiction and vesting on the account should be as follows: (Name of parent/guardian ad litem) as trustee or custodian for (Name of minor).
+IMPORTANT NOTICE : Blocked accounts must be set up in California (PC 3413(a)) where the court retains jurisdiction.
+Vesting name on the blocked account should be as follows: (Name of parent/guardian ad litem) as trustee for (Name of minor).
 The California Uniform Transfer to Minors Act will be considered.
 PC 3900-3925.

 Structured Settlements with Annuity.
 If the settlement included a structured settlement/annuity or single premium annuity, the defendant/defendant insurance company will purchase the annuity.
 A true and correct copy of the annuity must be provided to the court.
 Counsel/party must file a declaration under penalty of perjury stating they have reviewed the original annuity and stating that the attached copy of the annuity is a copy of the original.
 Should the original annuity be unavailable, the declaration should so state and the annuity company must then provide a declaration under penalty of perjury stating that the copy is a true and correct copy of the original annuity.